Overhaul Outdated Funding Formulas

 There are many parts of the district where access to broadband internet is limited or nonexistent.
 In our digital world, the Commonwealth is doing all of us a disservice by not investing in the infrastructure and technology to bring broadband access to rural communities.
 By partnering with new businesses who are doing this great work day in and day out, I hope we can finally solve this problem for Southwest Virginia.

 Protecting Our Natural Resources

 For generations, families in the New River Valley have respected and protected their land.
 From the pristine waters of Wolf Creek to the untouched natural beauty of Pearis Mountain, our land is our most valuable resource.
 We must resist any threat to our rivers, streams, and forests.
-I stand proudly with landowners in their fight against the Mountain Valley Pipeline and will always be the first to sound the alarm when our water and soil is in danger of contamination.
+I introduced HB 2112, which curtails the ability of natural gas companies to enter private property to conduct surveys without landowner consent.
+I stand proudly with landowners in their fight against the Mountain Valley Pipeline and, as your delegate, have championed these efforts by supporting stop-work orders when our water and soil is in danger of contamination.

 Transforming Our Energy Sources

 For too long, our representatives in Richmond have stalled the transformation of how we power our homes and businesses.
 By removing restrictions on how Virginians get our energy, we can bring more investments in renewable sources like wind, solar and geothermal.
 We must increase diversity and competition in our energy mix to reduce our consumption of fossil fuels and lower utility bills.